Eidion/GameDesign/CharacterOrigins/1DND-Races.md

 ***Dilettante.*** You have dabbled in the lessons of another class, and added their proficiencies to your skillset.
 Choose a class.
 You then choose two of the following benefits related to that choice:

-- **Skill Dilettante.** You gain proficiency with one Skill that class is proficient with.
+- **Skill Dilettante.** You gain proficiency with one Skill or tool that that class is proficient with.
 - **Weapons Dilettante.** You gain proficiency with two weapons that class is proficient with.
 - **Armor Dilettante.** You gain the armor proficiencies of that class.
 - **Magic Dilettante.** You learn two cantrips that that class has access to.